iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives Definitions.md

 ---
 ### **Dimitri's Variational Definition**

-From Professor's Demitry's standpoint, we understand the scope when the definition of subderivative (directional derivative) is most applicable, and why when the function is not Lipschitz Continuous, we have to consider another type of derivative that preserves the closedness.
+From Professor's Demitri's standpoint, we understand the scope when the definition of subderivative (directional derivative) is most applicable, and why when the function is not Lipschitz Continuous, we have to consider another type of derivative that preserves the closedness.

 > Consider any augmented real function $f$ at a point $x$ where $f(x)$ is finite, the direction derivative in the direction of $u$ is given as:
 > $$